z588585/lab3/doc/manual.md

 ## Run Tuning via Command Line or Python

-You can run the full tuning process (excluding Bayesian optimization) from the command line:
+You can run the full tuning process from the command line:

 ```bash
 py -3.10 main.py -na